DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- That way, you only have to uncomment the first `;[pkl]` to get Tarmak!
 Much simpler.
 Also, more settings can be uncommented and ready.
 	- Tidied up the Tarmak layout files, using existing BaseLayout/remaps instead of explicit VK mappings.
 	- Separated the layout shorthand `@L` into LayMain (`@L`) and LayPath (`@P`).
 It's clearer, and you can use `@L` as LayName in description strings.
-	- Dead key images for Colemak-CAW variants now point to CAWS images since I'll be trying to support only the best and most popular combos.
+	- Decided to support DK images and suchlike mainly for Cmk vanilla, CA and CAWS.
+I consider these the best and/or most popular combos.
+		- Dropped Cmk-CAW support for she sake of my own sanity; there are now links to CAWS DeadKey images in files.
+		- I don't think a lot of people use plain AWide today.
+And they can always generate their own images.
 	- Added the Semimak-JQ variant.
 It's a simple `Q > J > QU` cycle from the original.
 	- Reworked the Greek Colemak locale layouts, replacing the rare diaeresis letters on Q and ISO with Tonos/Diaeresis DKs and the default Compose.
 		- Note that the Compose method allows accented/polytonic Greek letters to be written as sequences using punctuation.